harishkool/deep-visual-odometry/README.md

 # deep-visual-odometry
 # Implemented supervised visual odometry using deep learning.
-Will update the code shortly.
+Will update the code.